The Chart for The Wendy's Company (WEN) Is Flashing Mixed Signals

-The Wendy’s Company (NASDAQ:WEN) went down by -0.18% from its latest closing price compared to the recent 1-year high of $29.46.
-The company’s stock price has collected -0.05% of loss in the last five trading sessions.
+The Wendy’s Company (NASDAQ:WEN) went down by -1.25% from its latest closing price compared to the recent 1-year high of $29.46.
+The company’s stock price has collected 2.93% of gains in the last five trading sessions.
 Barron’s reported on 11/10/21 that Wendy’s Stock Tumbles as Same-Restaurant Sales Miss Estimates

 Is It Worth Investing in The Wendy’s Company (NASDAQ :WEN) Right Now?